czhou578/karpathy-ai-lectures/notes/vocab.md

 Minimal curated data + large-scale RL

 Distillation emerges as the “secret weapon” to swiftly propagate advanced reasoning behaviors to new architectures or smaller footprints.

+## DPO: Direct Preference Optimization

+Do direct optimization RLHF on outputs instead of training separate model for it.